 At our shows you will normally see we use period tents in the village as opposed to house structures.
 This could portray a number of scenarios, for example: camp followers for an army on campaign, or ''paying taxes'', people were summoned to pay taxes so this was used as a reason to travel and trade goods.

-Skills such as coin stamping (seen demonstrated in the picture to the right) are a valuable way of bringing the viking age to life and providing an opportunity for people to learn about these lost crafts, plus children really enjoy having a go swinging a big heavy hammer onto the stamp!
+Skills such as coin stamping (seen demonstrated in the picture to the right) are a valuable way of bringing the Viking age to life and providing an opportunity for people to learn about these lost crafts, plus children really enjoy having a go swinging a big heavy hammer onto the stamp!

 You can learn amore about various trades, crafts and skills here

-A diet mainly consiting of oats, bread, dried fruit, stews, fish, fowl, vegetables and some meat.
+A diet mainly consisting of oats, bread, dried fruit, stews, fish, fowl, vegetables and some meat.
 Honey was used as the only sweetener and mead and buttermilk was drank daily along with ale.
 You can learn more about food and cooking on our history page.

 © Copyright Wryngwyrm 2018.
 All Rights Reserved.